 Where is Assad?
 Russia solves the mystery of the Syrian dictator’s escape

-By Sophie Tanno, Nic Robertson, Madalena Araujo, Catherine Nicholls and Mostafa Salem, CNN
+By Sophie Tanno, Nic Robertson, Madalena Araujo, Catherine Nicholls, Mostafa Salem, and Anna Chernova, CNN

 (CNN) — As many in Syria celebrated the end of the long rule of Bashar al-Assad, rumors swirled about his whereabouts.
-After a day of intrigue, the mystery was solved when Russian state media announced he had landed in Moscow.
+The mystery didn’t last long though, as Russian state media announced Sunday night he had landed in Moscow.

-“Assad and his family have arrived in Moscow.
-Russia, for humanitarian reasons, has granted them asylum,” a Kremlin source said, according to TASS.
+Assad and his family arrived in Moscow after being granted asylum in Russia for what state media explained as “humanitarian reasons,” an official source in Russia told CNN on Sunday night.

+The Kremlin remained silent on Assad’s whereabouts Monday, refusing to comment publicly on Russia’s decision to grant him asylum.

 Since the uprising began, and the rebels rapidly advanced through the country, Assad had kept a low profile.